Explainer: What is the Red Cross doing to help hostages taken from Israel?

 Has the ICRC transferred hostages?

-In total, the ICRC facilitated the release of 109 hostages held in Gaza, and 154 Palestinian detainees in Israel.
+In 2023, the ICRC helped to facilitate the release of 109 hostages along with 154 Palestinian detainees – mostly taking place during the pause in fighting.

-In its role as a neutral intermediary, the ICRC transferred hostages held in Gaza over several days to Israeli authorities and on to their families, and Palestinian detainees to authorities in the West Bank, to be reunited with their families.
+In its role as a neutral intermediary, the ICRC transferred hostages held in Gaza to Israeli authorities and on to their families.
+They also transferred Palestinian detainees to authorities in the West Bank, to be reunited with their families.

 The parties to the conflict agreed to the details of the operation, including who would be released and when.
 The ICRC was not involved in the negotiations, and its role was to help facilitate the agreement as a neutral intermediary.